 When you start your journey as an automation tester, then mistakes are bound to happen.
 They may also happen if you are up in a race to automated website testing without exploring the impact of your Selenium automation testing scripts in depth.
 And while it is good to learn from your mistakes, it is always better to be preventive by learning from others.

 When handling an automation testing project, you have got a huge responsibility.
-Your improper sign off can lead to a production outage which could eventually lead to customer & reputation loss.
+Your improper sign-off can lead to a production outage which could eventually lead to customer & reputation loss.
 I have been at the receiving end a couple of times and it has not been a pleasant experience.
 So I now make sure to avoid these 14 mistakes as an automation tester which I am about to share with you.
 Make sure to make a note of them so you don’t end up with a red-faced moment.

-When I was handed the responsibility to automate Selenium test scripts for my web-application, I was as joyed as I was nervous as it was my first assignment towards the team.
+When I was handed the responsibility to automate Selenium test scripts for my web application, I was as joyed as I was nervous as it was my first assignment with the team.
 The first impression is always crucial and I wanted mine to be perfect.
 I was handed to automate one module of the web application and I was comfortable doing so.
 However, I wanted to do automate a little more and so I picked up another module from my own understanding.
 I hit a dead-end and failed to automate that one.
 Now, attempting to automate a new module wasn’t wrong.
 Wrong was me trying to automate that module without consulting my seniors.
 Turned out that module wasn’t meant to be automated as the integrated system could result in multiple false negatives and false positives.
 I spent my days on that module which was never meant to be automated.
 I even ended up neglecting the rest of my responsibilities.
 So much for a good impression, right?

 I have seen it happen many times with new automation testers.
 After all, curiosity can take you places.
 When you learn automation testing, you may try to bring in automation in every project.
 This is not necessary.
 You may be able to automate a certain thing, but is it feasible enough?
 While it is known that automation saves time and effort, it is absolutely important to answer the question: Why do you need to automate this project?
 If you get a pragmatic answer, only then show the green light to automation.
 It is vital to avoid this mistake as an automation tester.